-- 1. Push (MEMORY) SETTINGS
+- 1. Push (MEMORY SETTINGS)

 - 2. Push F4 (Instrument Settings).

-- 3. Push (Tools).
+- 3. Push [1] (Tools).

+- Push ▲ / ▼ to highlight the WiFi configuration target and push or touch the WiFi configuration target to view the WiFi connection details.

 This feature is only available when a supported USB WiFi Adapter is attached to the Logger.